-2.5.
-Supporting the entrepreneurial innovation capacity of higher education
+2.5 Supporting the entrepreneurial innovation capacity of higher education

-Providing positive evaluation, the EIT will continue with the implementation of the new action to support entrepreneurship and innovation in higher education, as introduced in the EIT SIA 2021-2027.
+Following the positive evaluation and subsequent EIT GB Decision on the continuation of the HEI initiative taken in the 2023, the EIT continues with the implementation of the Initiative to support entrepreneurship and innovation in higher education, as introduced in the EIT SIA 2021-2027.
 The EIT will support higher education institutions with funding, expertise, and coaching, enabling them to develop innovation and entrepreneurship activities.
-The HEI Initiative is built on successful policy initiatives such as HEInnovate and the Regional Innovation Impact Assessment Framework.